polybase/polybase-db-docs/docs/collection.md

 ### Fields

 You can specify the fields that are allowed in your collection.
-These should be at the
+These should be at the top most part of your contract.

 ```graphql
 collection colname {